 Intel Core i9

 is Intel’s latest high-end processor.
 It is suitable for power users who need the raw power and performance that this chip provides.
-You see the Core i9 on gaming laptops and workstations.
+You see the Core i9 on top gaming laptops and workstations.

 Intel Core i7